877dev/Accenta-alarm-retrofit/README.md

 Instructions:

 Measure the voltages at you alarm panel terminals in the disarmed/armed/alarmed states.

 Note which terminals change voltages in the different states.

-Determine the resistor values to provide the correct 3.3V to D5/D6 http://www.ti.com/download/kbase/volt/volt_div3.htm Breadboard the project to test it out
+Determine the resistor values to provide the correct 3.3V to D5/D6 http://www.ti.com/download/kbase/volt/volt_div3.htm

+Breadboard the project to test it out.

-Download Blynk app for iOS/Android
+Download Blynk app for iOS/Android.

-Use the included QR code to get the project, note your auth token which will be emailed to you Program the Wemos using Arduino IDE, use the Blynk server .ino  (local server for advanced users with their own server), remember to change the auth token and wifi details
+Use the included QR code to get the project, note your auth token which will be emailed to you.

+Program the Wemos using Arduino IDE, use the Blynk server .ino  (local server for advanced users with their own server), remember to change the auth token and wifi details.

-Test it all works as you want
+Test it all works as you want.

 Solder your project to a permanent stripboard/protoboard and fit to your alarm panel.